kgwinnup/st/README.md

 predictor value.
 After the model is trained and saved, we can use it on our test set.

-Traiming parameters can be tuned, such as eta and max depth.
+Training parameters can be tuned, such as eta and max depth.
 See `st xgboost train --help` for more options.

 ```bash